hello-damiro/weather/README.md

 LIVE SITE [HERE](https://hello-damiro.github.io/weather)

 **Day 1:** Prepared design at figma.
 Focusing on the DOM elements that will use weather API.
 Preparing the design for future updates like unsplash API for the background images.
+Found an interesting library of [weather icons](https://erikflowers.github.io/weather-icons/).

 </br>